learning-zone/javascript-basics/README.md

 #### Q. ***What are the recommendations to create new object?***

 It is recommended to avoid creating new objects using `new Object()`.
-Instead you can initialize values based on it's type to create the objects.
+Instead you can initialize values based on it is type to create the objects.
 1. Assign {} instead of new Object()
 2. Assign "" instead of new String()
 3. Assign 0 instead of new Number()